UPDATE: COVID-19 health measures

 - Do not share drinking bottles, crockery and cutlery.

-The Victorian Government is recommending everyone gets vaccinated for flu (influenza) as soon as available.
+The Government is recommending everyone gets vaccinated for flu (influenza) when available.
 This could help reduce the risk of further problems.

 Please call our clinic to find out whether we have the flu vaccine in stock or follow our social media channels for updates.